-Where possible systems and ductwork for manufacturing processes should be designed to ANSI/AIHA Z9.2-2001 standards, maintaining negative pressure within all portions of the ductwork inside the building when the system is in operation.
+Where possible, systems and ductwork for manufacturing processes should be designed to ANSI/AIHA Z9.2-2001 standards, maintaining negative pressure within all portions of the ductwork inside the building when the system is in operation

-Exhaust system ductwork should meet the requirements Sheet Metal and Air Conditioning Contractorsâ€™ National Association (SMACNA, 1985) standards.
+Exhaust system ductwork should adhere to Sheet Metal and Air Conditioning Contractors National Association (SMACNA, 1985) standards

-Exhaust ductwork should be fire and corrosion resistant and selected based on its resistance to the primary corrosive element.
+Exhaust ductwork should be fire and corrosion resistant, and selected based on its resistance to the primary corrosive element

-Exhaust ductwork joints should be sealed to protect against a chemical or corrosive attack.
+Exhaust ductwork joints should be sealed to protect against a chemical or corrosive attack

-We often recommend welded stainless steel type 316L for broad manufacturing applications, but it may not be appropriate for all chemicals and corrosives in engineering environments.
+We usually recommend welded stainless steel type 316L for broad manufacturing applications, but it may not be appropriate for all chemicals and corrosives in engineering environments.
 Stainless steel is a risky specification if there is hydrochloric acid or nitric acid vapour present.

 I can say I was very pleased with the installation Airmatic did for us on our odour abatement project.
 The design of the system quality of ductwork and the installation was first class all delivered on time and on budget.

 The Airmatic team excelled in the delivery of our Vapour Extract system.
 Their stainless steel extract system was expertly manufactured and installed to a high standard